 Questions families ask in Bruce

-How long is the typical wait for paediatric OT in ACT?
+How long is the typical wait for paediatric occupational therapy in ACT?

-Wait times for paediatric occupational therapy in the ACT vary depending on the service provider and current demand.
+Wait times for paediatric OT in the ACT vary depending on the service and your child's needs.
 Public services through ACT Health may have longer wait lists, whilst private practitioners often have shorter timeframes.
-It's worth contacting several providers in Bruce to ask about their current availability.
-If your child needs urgent assessment, speak with your GP about priority referral options.
+It's worth contacting several providers to understand current availability.
+If you're concerned about your child's development, your GP can discuss options and help prioritise your needs.

-What does a first OT appointment involve for a child?
+What does a first occupational therapy appointment involve for a child?

-How do I use NDIS funding for OT in Bruce?
+How do I use NDIS funding for occupational therapy in Bruce?

-What services do paediatric OTs in Bruce typically offer?
+What services do paediatric occupational therapists in Bruce typically offer?

-How do I know my child needs OT?
+How do I know my child needs occupational therapy?

 Other suburbs with paediatric OTs nearby